Nir Oz: History

-Due to its proximity to Gaza, Nir Oz farmers often come under Palestinian sniper fire.
-In 2008, the Israel Defense Forces asked the kibbutz to harvest its potatoes at night to lower the risk of attack.
-On 5 June 2008, a mortar bomb fired from the Gaza Strip hit the Nirlat paint factory on the kibbutz, killing an employee and wounding four others.
+After the Israeli disengagement from the Gaza Strip, Nir Oz again became a "border settlement" and frequently received rocket and sniper fire from Gaza.
+In 2008 the Israel Defense Forces (IDF) asked the kibbutz to harvest its potatoes at night to lower the risk of attack.
+On 5 June 2008 a mortar bomb fired from the Gaza Strip hit the Nirlat paint factory on the kibbutz, killing an employee and wounding four others.
 Hamas claimed responsibility for the attack.
+In 2013, a tunnel from Gaza was found near Nir Oz.
+James Fergusson reported in a 2023 book that the village had a number of "self-contained bomb shelters, each weighing 67 tons".